Yield and Measures: cash collected

 Items arising as a result of correcting things that have already happened and ensuring revenues due are paid or there is a reasonable expectation of payment.
 This includes:

-- Debts collected as a result of LM debt recovery action (including payments made as a condition of a Time to Pay arrangement).
+- Debts collected as a result of LM debt pursuit action

 Calculating cash collected